Blog

 In an economic environment where costs are constantly increasing and when inflation is high, rents must be kept at an economic level, otherwise the venture becomes uneconomic.
 That means knowing how, when and by how much to increase the rent.

-No landlord wants to make the lives of their tenants more difficult than is necessary, but the economic reality is, the rent must be set at a level that is sufficient to cover running costs and leave a margin left over to make a profit, however small, to make the business of running buy-to-lets worthwhile.
+No landlord wants to make the lives of their tenants more difficult than is necessary, but the economic reality is the rent must be set at a level that is sufficient to cover running costs, and leave a margin to make a profit, however small, to make the business of running buy-to-lets worthwhile.

 Mortgage rates and cost pressures

-The Bank of England made a series of 14 consecutive bank rate hikes to September 2023.
+The Bank of England made a series of 14 consecutive bank rate hikes to September 2023, though there have been a couple of reductions since.
 This has had a dramatic effect on the rates mortgage lenders charge.
 It has significantly altered the financial landscape that landlords now face and adds some urgency to the question of rent increases.
 That’s especially true where landlords have mortgages and/or are highly leveraged.

-According to the latest available English Private Landlord Survey (2021) more than one-third (38%) of buy-to-let landlords had no mortgage or debt.
-So a rent increase for them has less urgency about it, though allowing rents to fall too far below the market level is not a sensible strategy.
-This still leaves 62% of landlords who have mortgages with varying degrees of leverage, and there’s a probable need to increase the rent for them.
+According to one English Private Landlord Survey (2021) more than one-third (38%) of buy-to-let landlords had no mortgage or debt.
+So, a rent increase for them has less urgency about it, though allowing rents to fall too far below the market level is not a sensible strategy.
+This still leaves 62% of landlords who have mortgages with varying degrees of leverage, and there’s a probable need to regularly increase the rent for them.
+For more on mortgages, read our ultimate landlord guide to buy to let mortgages.

-To continue to maintain a viable rental business, when running costs are rising, but rental demand is strong, leading to rising market rents, landlords may need to find a way of increasing rent in a fair way, and of course doing it legally.
-Most importantly, to do it without unsettling tenants.
+To continue to maintain a viable rental business, when running costs are rising, but rental demand is strong, landlords need to find a way of increasing rent in a fair way, and of course doing it legally.
+Most importantly, doing it without unsettling tenants.
 Understanding how to approach the situation with your tenants and prioritising good lines of communication from the outset is key to making this work.

 When is the best time to increase the rent?